The man behind the ‘Russian McDonald’s’

 Alexander Govor: The Siberian billionaire behind the ‘Russian McDonald’s’

-First 15 branches of Vkusno i Tochka open in Moscow, without McNuggets or McFlurrys, after American fast food giant boycots country over war in Ukraine
+First 15 branches of Vkusno i Tochka open in Moscow, without McNuggets or McFlurrys, after American fast-food giant boycotts country over war in Ukraine

 A reported 30,000 Russians queued that day for Big Macs and Coca-Cola, their first taste of mass-produced prosperity.